How Do I Delete Revisions From Configurations Stored in The Lasernet Config Server Database?

 Note

-1. Right-click the Command Prompt icon in the Start menu, then click Run as administrator.
+3. Right-click the Command Prompt icon in the Windows Start menu, then click Run as administrator.
 In the Command Prompt window, navigate to C:\Program Files\Formpipe Software\Lasernet <version number>.

-1. Execute LnConfig.exe -clean <number of revisions to keep>.
-For example, to keep the last one hundred revisions, run LnConfig.exe -clean 100.
+4. Run LnConfig.exe -clean <number of revisions to keep>.
+For example, to keep the last 100 revisions, run LnConfig.exe -clean 100.
 The following image shows the documentation for LnConfig.exe; a red box indicates the description of the -clean parameter.

 Note

-A log will be shown containing the following information: Trimming excess revisions in configuration ‘NAME OF CONFIGURATION’... set number of rows affected by trimming.
+A log will be shown containing the following information: Trimming excess revisions in configuration ‘NAME OF CONFIGURATION’... <rows affected> number of rows affected by trimming.

-1. Click the Services icon in the Windows Start menu and then start the Lasernet Config service.
+1. Click the Services icon in the Windows Start menu.
+In the Windows Services window, start the Lasernet Config service.